openmobilityfoundation/mobility-data-specification/provider/README.md

 Field Name          | Required  | Defines
 --------------------| ----------| ----------
-last_updated        | Yes       | Timestamp indicating the last time the data in this feed was updated ttl                 | Yes       | Integer representing the number of milliseconds before the data in this feed will be updated again (0 if the data should always be refreshed)
+last_updated        | Yes       | Timestamp indicating the last time the data in this feed was updated ttl                 | Yes       | Integer representing the number of milliseconds before the data in this feed will be updated again (0 if the data should always be refreshed).

 Endpoint: `/vehicles`
 Method: `GET`